 CBC news The Associated Press Posted: May 27, 2011 1:45 AM ET

-Sri Lankan President Mahinda Rajapaksa says his armed forces followed international human rights law during their fight with separatist Tamil Tiger rebels.
+President Mahinda Rajapaksa told a ceremony marking the second anniversary of the war victory that his forces adhered to international human rights law as they fought separatist Tamil Tiger rebels.

 More on Sri Lanka